Senzz/babel-plugin-aoto-decimal-js/README.md

 const mod = new Decimal(10 % 3)

     ↓ ↓ ↓ ↓ ↓ ↓

+import Decimal from 'decimal.js'
+// import Decimal from 'decimal.js-light'

 const a = new Decimal(2).mul(10);  // no change
 const b = new Decimal(new Decimal(0.57).mul(100)).mul(20);